blacktop/ipsw/www/blog/2024-08-12-kernel-symbolication/index.md

 A few ideas I have to improve upon what we have now are:

-- These symbols also get ingested into the [symbol server](/docs/guides/symbolicate#-symbol-server) when analyzing an **IPSW**, which means that a future version of the [Symbolicate Plugin](https://github.com/blacktop/symbolicator/tree/main/ida/plugins) could query the server to *symbolicate* a *kernelcache* remotely.
+- These symbols also get ingested into the [symbol server](/docs/guides/symbolicate#-symbol-server) when analyzing an **IPSW**, which means that a future version of the [Symbolicate Plugin](https://github.com/blacktop/symbolicator/tree/main/plugins/ida) could query the server to *symbolicate* a *kernelcache* remotely.
 - Add binary pattern matching to the signature format to allow matching unique sets of opcodes/instructions to identify more symbols.
 - Identify static variables in the DATA __const section via strings/byte patterns.
 - Implement something similar to the epic [iometa](https://github.com/Siguza/iometa) tool to capture valuable C++ symbols.
+- Add 'light' binary function matching by implementing the 'cheapest/fastest' heuristics from bindiff/diaphora etc

 🙏 **Help Wanted**

 - The hope in creating something like this publicly, is to have the community contribute *artisanal* hand-crafted signatures for some of their favorite/important symbols as well as help maintain these and keep them working long into the future.
-- We'd ❤️ to also have **plugins** for:
-  - Ghidra
-  - Binary Ninja